University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 - A single pdf file containing answers to all other questions and screenshots as specified below, named `axxxxxxx_Assignment1b.pdf` (replacing axxxxxxx with your student number). **All screenshots must be clearly legible.** Please ensure that this pdf file also includes your name and student number within the file.

 ## Part A (species classification and microbial genotyping) - 28 marks
-You have been provided with paired-end Illumina whole-genome sequencing (WGS) data for 7 bacterial isolates.
+You have been provided with paired-end Illumina whole-genome sequencing (WGS) data and corresponding genome assemblies for 7 bacterial isolates.
 Your task for part A is to perform species classification for each of the 7 isolates to determine the bacterial species to which they belong.
-Based on the identified species, perform multilocus sequence typing (MLST) using the appropriate species-specific MLST scheme.
+Then based on the identified species, perform multilocus sequence typing (MLST) using the appropriate species specific MLST scheme.

  1. Write a bash script called `axxxxxxx_species_genotype.sh` (replacing axxxxxxx with your student number) **[15 marks]** that:
     - a.
 Creates a suitable directory structure and creates symlinks for required data files